 2. Streamlining Workflow

-In basic terms, FoIP makes communication simpler.
+In basic terms, FoIP solutions make communication simpler.
 There’s no need to scan printed faxes into your system to save them as computer files and barely even a reason to look away from your computer.
 You can pull up faxes instantaneously, group files together and collect information quickly.
 By consolidating all this functionality to a single online dashboard, your team will be able to work without unnecessary interruptions.

 3. Increasing Flexibility

 Flexibility is an essential quality for any company to have.
 It ensures you can do things like jump from one project to another with ease, communicate through multiple channels simultaneously and accommodate clients’ needs.
-FoIP provides the kind of flexibility that allows your employees to complete their tasks faster and worry less about deadlines.
+FoIP solutions provide the kind of flexibility that allows your employees to complete their tasks faster and worry less about deadlines.

 With FoIP, your team sends and receives faxes virtually, meaning a few things.
 For one, they can accept and respond to multiple faxes simultaneously.
 Two, they can receive faxes and check to make sure they went through accurately without being in the office, whether they’re on a business trip or out of the building for the day.
 Three, FoIP allows you to locate servers anywhere, improving the reliability and security of your faxes.